 Checking your weight every day may only be encouraging when you see results that complement your hard work.
 If you do not see any progress, you may be tempted to quit.

-Most people fall victims to this; they start well but give up along the way because they don’t see any progress.
+Most people fall victim to this; they start well but give up along the way because they don’t see any progress.
 Probably you were making some progress but had some cheating days, and that’s why you see a few pound increases in weight from the previous reading.

 If weighing your weight constantly discourages you from keeping up, Please hide the weighing scale and only observe your weight probably once a week or after every two weeks interval.